Psychoactive Substances Act 2016: Criticism

 The law has been criticised as an infringement on civil liberties.
-Barrister Matthew Scott described the act as an attempt to "ban pleasure", saying it could drastically overreach by banning areca nuts, nutmegs, nicotine products, caffeine products, tobacco products, nitrous oxide, poppers, additives used in vaporisers and electronic cigarettes, CBD products, tea, coffee, chocolate, alcoholic beverages, hop pillows, and the sale of toads and salamanders that naturally produce psychoactive substances like bufo alvarius.
+Barrister Matthew Scott described the act as an attempt to "ban pleasure", saying it could drastically overreach by banning areca nuts, nutmegs, nicotine and tobacco products, caffeine products (including naturally caffeinated chocolate, tea, and coffee), nitrous oxide, poppers (alkyl nitrites), additives used in vaporisers and electronic cigarettes, CBD products, alcoholic beverages, hops-containing pillows, and the sale of toads and salamanders that naturally produce psychoactive substances like bufo alvarius.
 Scott went further and suggested it may also ban flowers and perfumes as the scents can produce an emotional response.
 He described it as "bad legislation", compared its drafting with the Dangerous Dogs Act 1991, and described it as incompatible with a conservative philosophy of only banning something when there is clear evidence of harm.

 The government's own Advisory Council on the Misuse of Drugs (ACMD) said the law was unworkable as "the psychoactivity of a substance cannot be unequivocally proven", and that it would potentially impede scientific progress by restricting medical research.

 Psychopharmacologist and former member of the ACMD, David Nutt, said that the law's apparent ban on poppers (alkyl nitrites) and nitrous oxide was difficult to reconcile with how safe those drugs are in practice, and argued that the (then presumed) ban on poppers was specifically aimed at gay men.
 The gay rights campaigning group Stonewall said that unless evidence suggested that poppers did any harm, they should be excluded from the ban.

-Drugs reformer and founder of the Beckley Foundation, Amanda Feilding claimed the act is bad legislation and a mistake for multiple reasons.
+Drugs reformer and founder of the Beckley Foundation, Amanda Feilding, claimed the act is bad legislation and a mistake for multiple reasons.
 She criticised the act for pushing the market underground, meaning users and addicts will have to resort to purchasing from criminals.
 She also stated the act hampers legitimate research, such as varying drugs effects on illnesses such as depression.
 Along with these issues she criticised the legislation and the government for trampling on people's personal freedoms and liberties.